-The Emotional Marketing Value Headline Analyzer is a tool from the Advanced Marketing Institute which analyzes headlines and tells you their EMV score.
+The Emotional Marketing Value Headline Analyzer is a tool from the Advanced Marketing Institute that analyzes headlines and tells you their EMV score.

-Used in an email marketing context, you can simply enter your subject lines into the tool and it will return to you a score between 0 and 100 based on the emotional marketing value of the subject line you created.
+Used in an email marketing context, you can simply enter your subject lines into the tool and it’ll return a score between 0 and 100 based on the emotional marketing value of the subject line you created.

 To use this to write better subject lines, take the 25 different subject lines you wrote in Step 1 and run them through the tool, making sure you keep track of the score of each subject line.

-When you’re setting up your email campaign in your chosen email marketing software, set it up as a subject line A/B test and enter the highest-scoring subject lines from your original list of 25.
+When you’re setting up your email campaign in your chosen email marketing software, utilize a subject line A/B test and enter the highest-scoring subject lines from your original list of 25.

-If you’re a Campaign Monitor customer, the tool will then send a version of your campaign with each subject line to a small portion of your list, then based on which email gets the most opens or clicks it will automatically send the winning subject line to the rest of your list.
+If you’re a Campaign Monitor customer, the tool will then send a version of your campaign with each subject line to a small portion of your list, then, based on which email gets the most opens or clicks, it’ll automatically send the winning subject line to the rest of your list.